 Ask friends, family and where you purchase your tiles if they can recommend someone.
 If they can’t then search Checkatrade for a professional in your area.

-There are many things to consider when choosing new kitchen tiles.
+There are many things to consider when you choose kitchen tiles.
 Make sure you research your options, set a budget, measure your space and decide whether you’ll DIY or not.

 Match whatever tiles you choose with the overall look of your house and your lifestyle.
 There’s no point spending a lot of money if you only use the kitchen to cook ready meals.
 The opposite is also true.

-Take time to explore your options and create your dream kitchen!
+Take time to explore your options, then choose kitchen tiles that will create your dream kitchen!